 A little history on Splash Cafe is as follows:

-Now while they have a lot to order, if it is your first time, you really need to get the clam chowder bread bowl.
+Now while they have a lot to order, if it is your first time, you need to get the clam chowder bread bowl.
 I mean if they sell over 30,000 gallons a year nationwide they must be on to something, right?

-I prefer mine to have the seafood topping which is around a dollar extra I believe, and adds a combination of crab and shrimp to the top of an already fabulous soup.
+I prefer mine to have the seafood topping which is around a dollar extra I believe and adds a combination of crab and shrimp to the top of an already fabulous soup.

 There never seems to be enough seating in this cafe so after filling up on the clam chowder there is usually someone who wants your seat.
-That is ok though, if you are anything like me you will be sufficiently full and happy from the culinary adventure you just went on, and you will be excited to let someone else experience it as well.
+That is ok though if you are anything like me you will be sufficiently full and happy from the culinary adventure you just went on, and you will be excited to let someone else experience it as well.

 The exterior of the cafe is also fun as it has a clam running around, looking in the windows, surfing and doing other activities.
 It is like an unofficial mascot.

-Now San Luis Obispo has a Splash Cafe as well, and it is also great, but for the experience you really need to try the main one in Pismo Beach at least once.
-I really do hope you like it as much as me, but I have little doubt of that as everyone I know that has gone here has left happy.
+Now San Luis Obispo has a Splash Cafe as well, and it is also great, but for the experience, you need to try the main one in Pismo Beach at least once.
+I do hope you like it as much as me, but I have little doubt of that as everyone I know that has gone here has left happy.
 Leave me a comment if you know of a better clam chowder place or get directions below to go yourself.